 To some extent, Bloomgren is correct.
 Johnson has played in three of his allotted four games.
 Saturday against Middle Tennessee would be the fourth.
 If Johnson plays this weekend and does well, the likelihood of him redshirting this season would drop exorbitantly.

 For what it’s worth, Bloomgren called the offense “anemic” once JoVoni went down against Marshall.
-A healthy Johnson continues to look like the best option.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+A healthy Johnson continues to look like the best option.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.